 The following programmes operate nationally or across several regions.
 DOC is also involved with some local education programmes – see what's happening in your region.

 Experiencing Marine Reserves

-Kids snorkling at Poor Knights Marine Reserve as part of EMR
+Kids snorkeling at Poor Knights Marine Reserve as part of EMR

 Experiencing Marine Reserves (EMR) is an experiential learning programme about marine conservation.
-The programme is under the auspices of the Mountains to Sea Conservation Trust.
-EMR empowers schools and communities by providing the equipment and expertise for a hands-on learning experience in the ocean.
+EMR empowers schools and communities by providing the equipment and expertise for hands-on learning experiences in the ocean.

 The programme involves investigating marine biodiversity and local marine environments, before venturing to a fully-protected marine reserve.
 After this experience, students are able to compare unprotected and protected areas and are supported to put their knowledge into action within the community.

 Since its introduction in Northland in 2002, EMR has expanded to 8 regions with a team of 16 coordinators nationwide.
 EMR has guided snorkel experiences in marine reserves around New Zealand involving 24,901 students.

 Habitat Heroes encourages young people to explore a local natural environment and think about how they can make a difference.

 Get outdoors and share a summary of your learning to be in to win prizes to support your local conservation project.